All state lease agreements will contain standard information mandated by Federal law, including:

 3. Pennsylvania Landlord and Tenant Laws

 Pennsylvania imposes specific and distinct requirements for landlords and tenants when executing a Lease/Rental Agreement.
-For example, Pennsylvania statute provides for the following:
+For example, Pennsylvania statutes provide for the following:

 - A landlord must return the tenant’s security deposit within thirty (30) days from the end of the lease.
 (68 P.S. § 512(c))